School Science Lessons

 Platinum vessels can hold acids, because they do not react with them.

-Platinum was first used for decorative objects and jewellery settings, but nowadays is used in scientific apparatus, electrical equipment, electrodes and resistance thermometry and many industrial processes as a catalyst.
+Platinum was used for decorative objects and jewellery settings, but now used in scientific apparatus, electrical equipment, and industrial processes as a catalyst.

 Platinum black is used as a catalyst in chemical reactions.